Everything You Need to Know About Carnaval

-Wild SF and The Real SF (as part of its day-long tour) offer walking tours of the Mission.
+Wild SF offers a walking tour of the Mission, and Dandyhorse San Francisco Bike Tours & Rental offers a 4.5-hour tour of the Mission, its food and its famous murals.
 Free guided tours of the Mission are offered by City Guides.
-Precita Eyes Mural Arts and Visitors Center offers mural walks on weekends; customized tours are available by appointment.
+Precita Eyes Mural Arts and Visitors Center has mural walks on weekends; customized tours are available by appointment.

 More Reasons to Come

-Even if one should happen to miss Carnaval, there are still a number of events coming up including the 20th Street Block Party in September, Dia de los Muertos in November and the San Francisco International Film Festival in the spring which in 2017 centered much of its programming in the Mission.
+Even if one should happen to miss Carnaval, there are still a number of events coming up including the 20th Street Block Party, Dia de los Muertos in November and the San Francisco International Film Festival in the spring.